noahehall/theBookOfNoah/0current/aws/0microservices.md

 #### serverless considerations

 - lambda fn (serverless) vs Fargate (containers)
   - lambda is best when logic needs to be run in response to an event, or periodically and can the processing can be complete in ~15 minutes
   - fargate is basest when compute time exceeds 15 minutes of execution time, or memory exceeds 3gb
     - i.e. use fargate whenever you exceed lambda limits
 - database options
   - first decide the type of data storage you need
   - then when multiple options exists for the db type, determine the use cases, limits, efficiencies, and costs associated with each
 - SQS vs SNS vs Kinesis
   - use SQS when delivery guarantees are required, but only a single consumer should handle each message, if the consumer fails, the message goes back into the queue
-  - use SNS when delivery guarnatees arent required, or when multiple consumers need to act on a single message
+  - use SNS when delivery guarantees arent required, or when multiple consumers need to act on a single message
     - you need to architect for failure, as once the message is taken from the topic, its up to the consumer to succeed, on failure the data is lost
   - use kinesis when delivery guarantees are required, ordering is important, AND Multiple consumers need to be updated on each message
     - like SQS, has message delivery gurantees